dwjbosman/dwjbosman.github.io.src/content/posts/2018-11-01/index.md

   1. go to your project dir: cd /home/<username>/Xilinx/projects/basic\_microblaze/
   2. create a src and blockdesign dir.
 The src directory will contain all the files that are under version control: exec mkdir -p src/blockdesign
-  3. create a directory of the vhdl files: exec mkdir -p src/design
+  3. create a directory for vhdl files: exec mkdir -p src/design
+  4. create a folder for the SDK (C sources): exec mkdir -p src/sdk/workspace
+  5. create a folder for the SDK hardware definition: exec mkdir -p src/sdk/hardware
-  4. initialize the repository: git init
+  6. initialize the repository: git init
-  5. apply first commit: git commit -am "first commit"
+  7. apply first commit: git commit -am "first commit"

 ## Create constraints file (XDC)